 - -Product market reforms and deregulation: measures taken in 2012-13 aimed at deregulating and simplifying procedures for setting up a business.
 They have been quantified as leading to final goods mark-up reduction of 0.09 p.p.(3) compared to an initial level of 13%(4).
 In the model, these measures are captured by the respective mark-up reduction. - -Labour market reforms: the June 2012 labour market reform lightened the employment protection legislation (among others).
-This is modelled by a gradual increase in labour-augmenting productivity by 0.7 %.
+This is modelled by a gradual increase in labour-augmenting productivity by 0.7~%.

 Some reforms with a potential impact on GDP growth and, hence, the debt-to-GDP ratio are not included, either because of modelling limitations (justice reform described in Section 3.1, duration of work contracts reform described in 3.3), or because the final legal texts were still forthcoming at the time of writing (Jobs' Act, annual law on competition, education reform).
+Overall, the measures included here amount to only modest structural improvements, so that their impact on the primary balance and on government debt is a priori moderate.